ermyas/sgnv2/README.md

 # Celer State Guardian Network V2

-Official Golang implementation of the SGN V2 node and client based on Cosmos SDK.
+Official Golang implementation of the SGN V2 with cBridge as a built-in application.

+## Run local tests

+Please follow the [local test instructions](./test/README.md) to test SGN and get familiar with the workflow and CLI operations.